G.K. Chesterton once said

 saw only yesterday, the gift given to someone simply because “this reminds me

-of you”.
 Just as they have the heart for sentiment, great

 people always somehow have the time as well.
 Ernie Pyle, the beloved war